Status Migrainosus: Causes and Treatments

 Status migrainosus is classified as a severe form of migraine.
 It shares many characteristics with typical migraines, such as throbbing pain, sensitivity to light and sound, and nausea.
 However, what sets it apart is its duration and intensity.
 The prolonged nature of the attack can lead to significant distress and disruption of daily activities.

-Causes of Status Migrainosus
+What Causes Status Migrainosus?

 Underlying Migraine Triggers